lawrencemillard/s3-uploader/README.md

 - `stats:total-uploads`: Get the total number of uploads
 - `stats:unique-users`: Get the number of unique users
 - `stats:blacklisted-users`: Get the number of blacklisted users
+- `api-keys:create`: Create a new API key
+- `api-keys:list`: List all API keys
+- `api-keys:update`: Update an API key by ID
+- `api-keys:delete`: Delete an API key by ID

+### API Key Management

+API keys are required to upload files.
+The following scripts can be used to manage API keys:

+- `api-keys:create`: Generates a new API key and stores it in the SQLite database.
+- `api-keys:list`: Lists all API keys stored in the database.
+- `api-keys:update <id>`: Updates an API key by its ID.
+- `api-keys:delete <id>`: Deletes an API key by its ID.

 ## Environment Variables